BaseModelAI/cleora/README.md

 More information can be found in [the full documentation](https://cleora.readthedocs.io/).

-## Cleora Enterprise
+## Cleora 2.0
-**Cleora Enterprise** is now available for selected customers.
+**Cleora 2.0** is now available.
 Key improvements in addition to this open-source version:
 * _performance optimizations_: 10x faster embedding times
 * _latest research_: significantly improved embedding quality
 * _new feature_: item attributes support